What is Codeine Addiction?

 Codeine is an opiate painkiller often prescribed as a cough suppressant, for mild to moderate pain relief, or as a treatment for diarrhea.
 When advised by a doctor, codeine can be safe to use over short periods of time.
 However, half of all prescription opioids misused in the U.S. come from a friend or family member, and codeine is no exception.
 Prolonged used of codeine, or using the drug without a prescription, can lead to physical dependence and addiction.

-Risks of Codeine Addiction
+What are the Risks of Codeine Addiction?

 It is estimated that over two million Americans currently suffer from prescription opioid addiction, including painkillers such as codeine, oxycodone, morphine, and fentanyl.

 Being part of the opiate family of drugs means a prolonged use or misuse can lead to physical and psychological dependence on codeine.
 Users may experience physical withdrawal symptoms if they attempt to stop using codeine, alongside drug cravings, and the inability to stop using due to psychological addiction.

 Misusing codeine can cause serious risks to your body, including:

 - Respiratory depression

 What are the Side Effects of Codeine Addiction?

 Codeine should never be used without a prescription, or in larger doses than prescribed, as that may result in severe side effects occurring.
 The most common side effect of codeine use is constipation, which is why some doctors prescribe it for diarrhea.
 Other side effects can include:

 - Pinpoint pupils